 With at least one recording captured, the Export context is now available.
-You can get here by double clicking your take or by clicking the Edit tab.
+You can get here by double clicking your take in the Library panel or by clicking the Edit tab.
 Here, you can play your recordings, set in and out points, reset the depth range, enhance your depth/color quality, and export your desired clip.
 Simply select a take from your Library to view in the 3D scene and edit in the timeline.

 The Edit view divided into several panels for processing you clip.
 Explore the Refine, Isolate, and Export panels below.

 Refinement is an optional step which enhances the quality of your capture.

 If you have activated the Refinement workflow, follow the steps in the Applying Refinement section.

 The isolate panel allows you to remove excess or background data from your footage.
 You can isolate your scene in using different combinations of the Depth Range, Mask, and Crop tools.